 Does Utah’s Public Lands Lawsuit Have Anything to Do with SITLA?

-Utah is currently suing the federal government for control of 18.5 million unappropriated BLM lands in the state.
+Utah is currently suing the federal government for control of 18.5 million acres unappropriated BLM lands in the state.
 Since trust lands are not public lands, this will not involve SITLA at all, even if Utah wins the lawsuit.

 If Utah wins, a new Utah Department of Land Management would come into existence.
 This new department would have no connection to either the Department of Natural Resources, which manages Utah’s state parks, or the Trust Lands Administration, which manages Utah’s trust lands.